-Figure 5-7: Air temperature, $T{\rm a}$ , and sea surface temperature (SST), $T{\rm w}$ , measurements from preferred meteorological- and oceanographic observation stations for the selected winters between 1986 and 2011.
-The freezing temperature of the seawater, $T{\rm f}$ , found from Section 4.4 is also shown.
-No available source of qualitative SST data was found for the two winters of 1985/1986 and 1986/1987 as hinted in Figure 4-7.
+Figure 5-7: Air temperature, $T{\rm a}$, and sea surface temperature (SST), $T{\rm w}$, measurements from preferred meteorological- and oceanographic observation stations for the selected winters between 1984 and 2011.
+The freezing temperature of the seawater, $T{\rm f}$, found in Section 4.4 is also shown.

-These air- and SST measurements, used as inputs to the thermal ice growth model, are repeated below each evaluated winter in the detailed overview plots found in Figure C-1 and Figure C-2 in Appendix C.
+These air- and SST measurements, used as inputs to the thermal ice growth model, are repeated below each evaluated ice winter in the detailed overview plots found in Figure C-1 and Figure C-2 in Appendix C.